thanakorn/Transfarmers/README.md

 ![example workflow](https://github.com/PongthepGeo/Transfarmers/blob/master/icon/Transfarmers_logo.png)

-We store the data in GD rather than store in Github due to our generated large files.
+We store the data in google drive rather than store in Github due to our generated large files.

 Please use this [LINK](https://drive.google.com/drive/folders/1JW5_IGL7pzX78VRpYRhmJxGuuzcDqamP?usp=sharing). to access our repository.